Skip to main content

 • Real Wegovy pens are white with a colored label and gray cap.
 Injection pens that are blue, gray, or a different color aren’t the real thing.
 Ozempic pens, for example, are light blue.

-• Real Wegovy doesn’t have a dose selector or button at the top.
+• Real Wegovy pens don’t have a dose selector or button at the top.
 Each Wegovy pen contains one dose that’s already loaded for you.
 If you need to dial up your dose or push a button to inject the medication, your Wegovy may be fake.
 Keep in mind that some Wegovy pens launched in other countries may work this way.

 All Wegovy pen labels should contain the same basic information.
 This includes: